This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Hop on and off, or stay put?

-We rode tram 28 in what is usually peak season, but even with visitor numbers much lower than usual, we noticed that the tram was always full – so if you do hop off half way, you won’t be guaranteed a seat when you get back on.
+We rode tram 28 in Lisbon in low season and we noticed that the tram was always full – so if you do hop off half way, you won’t be guaranteed a seat when you get back on.

-We recommend riding the tram once all the way from the start at Praca Martim Montez, just so you get a feel for the route and city, then re-board again at the end and hop off on the way back somewhere central or in Alfama (all within easy walking distance of all the main city sights).
+We recommend riding Tram 28 once all the way from the start at Praca Martim Montez, just so you get a feel for the route and city, then re-board again at the end and hop off on the way back somewhere central or in Alfama (all within easy walking distance of all the main Lisbon city sights).

 Tram 28 has pickpockets